UhhhAaron/SaladBind/README.md

 #### Windows 7

-SaladBind does not by default support Windows 7.
+**SaladBind does not by default support Windows 7.
+Only use these steps if you know what you are doing**

 However, [you can make a bat file](https://www.wikihow.com/Write-a-Batch-File#Saving-the-Batch-File) with Notepad in the same location as SaladBind to allow it to run, and use it to open SaladBind instead of the exe.